mtycholaz/NDSCPP-web-monitor/README.md

 This repository is designed for programmers familiar with modern C++ (C++20 and later) and concepts like interfaces, threading, and network communication.
 Jump into the code, and start by exploring the interfaces and their implementing classes to understand the system's structure.

-This project is dependent on the libraries for asio (because Crow uses it), pthreads, z, avformat, avcodec, avutil, swscale and swresample.
+This project uses clang++ and make, and is dependent on the libraries for asio (because Crow uses it), pthreads, z, avformat, avcodec, avutil, swscale and swresample.
+For the "ledmon" monitor application in the monitor directory, the ncurses and curl libraries are required.

 On the Mac, you'll have to install asio and ffmpeg using Homebrew; the other required libraries are usually already installed: